Answers to frequently asked questions around COVID-19, from travel to furlough

 Developing (or updating) a policy on vaccination allows employers to outline the organisation's stance on vaccination and explain the role of and expectations on managers, HR and employees.

-Vaccination policies should take into account the legal aspects, for example, with respect to discrimination claims, as well as providing information on data protection and health and safety duties.
+Vaccination policies should take into account the legal aspects, for example, discrimination claims, as well as providing information on data protection and health and safety duties.
 A policy can potentially be objectively justified as a means of achieving the legitimate aim of staff health and safety.
 Vaccination policies may be a proportionate way of achieving those aims, although this will depend upon the way in which they are operated and the impact on the individual employee.

 A vaccination policy can be part of the overall COVID-19 secure steps towards maximising the number of employees who can attend work safely.
 However, it is part of the overall matrix and not a substitute for other measures.